Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Dr. Lievens research has had many foci: uveitis, dry eye, contact lenses, and contact lens solutions; he has served as an investigator on nearly 50 studies.
 Additionally, he has nearly 50 publications that cover a range of issues such as contact lens technology, contact lens care, dry eye, presbyopia, and glaucoma, and has presented over 40 posters at annual meetings for AAO, ARVO, British Contact Lens Association, and others.
 His current research involves a comprehensive investigation into lid wiper epitheliopathy.
 His research interests include auto-refraction, contact lens solutions, non-infectious anterior segment uveitis, and dry eye.
 Dr. Lievens’ most recent publications in Optometry and Vision Science were titled: 1) Lid Papillae Improvement with Hydrogen Peroxide Lens Care Solution Use and 2) Dual-Polymer Drops, Contact Lens Comfort, and Lid Wiper Epitheliopathy.

-Christina Newman, OD, FAAO, is an Assistant Professor at the Southern College of Optometry (SCO).
+Christina Newman, OD, FAAO, is an Associate Professor at the Southern College of Optometry (SCO).
 Upon receiving her Doctor of Optometry from the College of Optometry at Nova Southeastern University in 2007, Dr. Newman accepted a position at the Malcolm Randall VA Medical Center in Gainesville, FL, where she worked for 4 years.
 After completing a residency in Cornea, Contact Lenses and Refractive Surgery at SCO, Dr. Newman joined the SCO faculty in 2011.
 Her responsibilities include instructor for the Contact Lens Lab courses and clinical instructor in the Cornea and Contact Lens and Adult Primary Care clinics.
 Dr. Newman currently holds active memberships in the American Optometric Association, the Tennessee Association of Optometric Physicians, the West Tennessee Optometric Physicians Society, the Association of Optometric Contact Lens Educators (AOCLE), and is a fellow of the American Academy of Optometry.
 She was honored with the George Mertz New Educator Award from the AOCLE in 2012.

 Dr. Newman frequently conducts research as an investigator for private industry projects, multicenter studies and research projects with the SCO summer research program.
 Her research interests include contact lenses, anterior segment of the eye, and ocular surface disease.